6 Excel Skills Every Finance Professional Should Know

 However, it is important to not get carried away with the complexity of chart designs.
 You can drive your point home a lot better by just keeping your charts simple.

-4. Conditional Formatting:
+4. Quality Use of Conditional Formatting:

 With conditional formatting, you can adjust the look of particular cells based on whether they meet certain conditions, making it easier to track critical details or examine the spreadsheets for specific information.
 For example, outgoing payments (represented by negative amounts on a balance sheet) could be displayed in red, meaning the number is negative.
 Similarly, approaching due dates can be color-coded or bolded to draw attention to the cells.

-5. Data Manipulation and Navigation:
+5. Competency in Data Manipulation and Navigation:

 Data manipulation is key to presenting financial reports of models.
 When you use data manipulation, you can insert or delete rows or columns and hide and unhide data, which gives you the ability to simplify reports and cut to the bottom line.
 It is also important to learn the shortcuts that provide an accessible path for navigating the pages of the report.
 Data manipulation and navigation are tools that help both accounting personnel and management access information.